KuangjuX/leetcode/README.md

 ## Binary Search
 - 34 Find First and Last Position of Element in Sorted Array
+- 540 Single Element in a Sorted Array

 ### Design
 - 155 Min Stack